agrawalkhushi643/Deplink/contributing.md

 ### Getting Set Up

 Install required dependencies via `composer install` and set server document root to `public` directory.
-Copy `.config.default` file to `.config` and overwrite your environment-specific configuration.
+Copy `.env.default` file to `.env` and overwrite your environment-specific configuration.

 Tests can be executed using the `composer run-script tests` command.